FraunhoferIWES/iwopy/README.md

 `iwopy` can thus be understood as an attempt to provide *the best of all worlds* when it comes to solving optimization problems with Python.
 This has not yet been achieved, since above list of accessable optimization packages is obviously incomplete, but it's a start.
 All the credit for implementing the invoked optimizers goes to the original package providers.

 The basic idea of `iwopy` is to provide abstract base classes, that can be concretized for any kind of problem by the users, and the corresponding solver interfaces.
-However, also some helpful problem wrappers and an original optimizer are provided:
+However, also some helpful problem wrappers and an original optimizer are provided in addition:

 - Problem wrapper `LocalFD`: Calculates derivatives by finite differences
 - Problem wrapper `RegularDiscretizationGrid`: Puts the problem on a Grid